Will-chartrand/WillC_Memex/docs/Thoughts/@wrongOversocializedConceptionMan1961 1.md

 > [!quote|#2ea8e5] Highlight
 > man "internalizes" social norms and seeks a favorable self-image by conforming to the "expectations" of others
+>> Definition of Oversocialization
 >
 > [Page 2](zotero://open-pdf/library/items/PTRTQGJP?page=2) [[2023-02-08#1:07 pm]]

 > [!quote|#2ea8e5] Highlight
-> g the goal of sociological theory as the creation of a formal body of knowledge satisfying the logical criteria of scientific theory set up by philosophers and methodologists of natural science
+> The goal of sociological theory as the creation of a formal body of knowledge satisfying the logical criteria of scientific theory set up by philosophers and methodologists of natural science
 >
 > [Page 2](zotero://open-pdf/library/items/PTRTQGJP?page=2) [[2023-02-09#10:57 am]]